william-jensen01/william-jensen01/README.md

 ## Hello, there. 👋
-#### You're looking at a brand new Full Stack Software Developer who attended Lambda School.
+#### You're looking at a brand new Full Stack Software Developer who graduated from Lambda School.

 - 🔭 I’m currently working on ...
-Village Book Builders
-- 🌱 I’m currently learning ... data structures & algorithms
+Keyboardio
 - 👯 I’m looking to collaborate on ... bringing your vision to life
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... williambjensen01@gmail.com